 The optional Premium Package brings a JBL audio system, a panoramic moonroof and SiriusXM.

 If nothing but the best suits you, then the Venza Limited with standard V6 engine and high-intensity discharge (HID) headlights with automatic high beams is for you.
-This model comes with all of the equipment found standard and optionally on the XLE plus extra features such as front and rear parking sensors.
+This model comes with all of the equipment found standard and on the XLE plus extra features such as front and rear parking sensors.